Groovietoile/weather_app/README.md

 - ip-api to get the user's ip adress and get their current location
 - aerisweather1 to get the weather at a location "city, country"

+## TODO

+- add style and use MUI
+- JS to TS
+- add error messages
+- put requests in a file (better app architecture ?)